 If you think about it, colour therapy is something we all do subconsciously throughout our lives.
-The clothes we wear, the shades we use in our homes and even the colour of our cars, our business logos and our websites are about manipulating the way we feel or the way others see us.
+The clothes we wear, the colours we use in our homes and even the colour of our cars, our business logos and our websites are about manipulating the way we feel or the way others see us.

-Colour therapists believe that colour enters our body through our eyes in the form of energy.
+It is believed that colour enters our body through our eyes in the form of energy.
 That energy can, and does, affect our mood.

 The thing about green plants, is that they are only green when they are happy with their surroundings and in good health.
 If they are too hot, too cold, too wet, too dry or have the wrong lighting – they rapidly turn to a sickly yellow and then brown.

 Modern day interiors are not always the best places to keep plants alive.
 For starters, there is often a lack of natural sunlight.
 The temperature and humidity are optimised for humans and it’s easy to forget to feed and water them.

 Having said that, some species of plant will thrive indoors all year round.
 The amazing spider plant is one, so is the money plant (Crassula Ovata).
 However the beautiful ferns and jungle-like plants that look lovely and lush are a bit more fussy about their surroundings.